rshield1/social_fitness/spec.md

 ActionController::Base GET OR POST REQUEST URL OR FORMS

 What are sessions?
-sessions follow the page similar to cookies so we can set the userid to keep them logged in
+sessions follow the page similar to cookies so we can set the user_id to keep them logged in

 What is the flow of your application? (i.e. what triggers your get routes vs post routes or patch routes or delete routes) action/methods

 How do you authenticate your users when they log in?
-I use the authenticate method so I can check the truthyness of their password digest used by the bcrypt gem
+I use the authenticate method so I can check the truthyness of their password digest used by the bcrypt gem/has secure password

 How do you validate that a username is unique?
 This is done in the model using validations uniqueness true